 A pool player may not play the catcher position.

-Pool players that are activated and show up at the game site prior to game start must play at least nine (9) consecutive defensive outs and bat once.
-(LL Regulation V.c.4)
+Pool players that are activated and show up at the game site prior to game start must play at least nine (9) consecutive defensive outs and follow any other required field playing time rules.A player pool player may not be inserted any higher than 6th spot in the batting order (i.e. they may not bat in spots 1-5).

 A new player pool will be created for each season (i.e. fall and spring) and players must register for the player pool each season regardless of whether they have previously been a part of the pool.